Fertility & Perinatal Mental Health

 Reach out now.

 You don't need a diagnosis or a crisis to reach out.
-If you're navigating something in this space and it's affecting your quality of life, that's enough of a reason.
-A brief message describing where you're at is all it takes to get started.
+If you're navigating something in this space and it's affecting your quality of life, that is enough of a reason to get support.
+I respond to everything personally within one to two business days.